touchtalent/BobbleAndroidSDK/Readme.md

 - [On-device Intent detection](readme_intent_detection.md) - Process an input text and derive user's intent out of it without user's data actually leaving user's device.
 E.g - <i>"naya mobile chaiye lekin paise nahi hai yaar" -> Intents - <b>Shopping</b>, <b>Loan</b></i>
 - [Avatar, Stickers, Animated Stickers, Regional GIFs](readme_content.md) - Convert your user's selfies into fun personalised avatars <i>(Bobble Head)</i> which can be used independently as well as with large repository of personalised and expressive content formats(100K+).
 - [Speech to Text](readme_speech_to_text.md) - Transcribe speech to text in 9 most used Indic langauges.
+- [Language Detection](bobble_language_detection.md) - Process an input text and detect language from it.

 ### <a name="setup"></a>Setting Up